mani3523/Hotel_Booking/README.md

 🏨 Hotel & Food Booking Web App

-This is a Django-based web application that allows users to book hotel rooms and order food online.
-The platform features a user-friendly interface, authentication system, and an admin panel for managing bookings and orders.
+This Django-based web application allows users to book hotel rooms and order food online.
+The platform features a user-friendly interface, an authentication system, and an admin panel for managing bookings and orders.

 🚀 Features
 User Features